CDCR’s first Day of Peace and Reconciliation in pictures

 CHCF’s inmate Drama Team put on a play titled “Hate & Division” and CHCF’s rendition of Rock Soup.

-CHCF’s music group performed a medley of songs including one titled, “Peace and Reconciliation.”
+CHCF’s music group performed a medley of songs including one they titled “Peace and Reconciliation.”

 California Institution for Women